hp-net/resume/_projects/06-upc-selfcare-mvp.md

 print: true
 logo: logo-upc
 ---

-PWA (Progressive Web App) **selfservice** for UPC clients.
+Developed a **PWA (Progressive Web App)** self-service platform for UPC clients, marking the start of UPC's digital transformation initiative known as **DNA (Digital and Agile)**.

-Project was beginning of digital transformation in UPC called DNA (Digital And Agile).
-Together with UX specialists and analysts we started with exploring clients problems and needs.
-We have created a Customer Journey Map and scope of MVP.
-After that in **only 10 weeks** (10 one-week sprints) we implemented it and released to production.
-MVP consists of login functionality, onboarding, payments list and additional payment information, online payments, notifications, customer profile.
-In the next 4 weeks we added chatbot functionality with custom UI, custom rules and knowledge provided by Stanusch knowledge base.
+Collaborated with UX specialists and analysts to identify client needs and problems, creating a * *Customer Journey Map** and defining the MVP scope.
+In just **10 weeks** (10 one-week sprints), the MVP was implemented and released to production.
+Key features included login functionality, onboarding, payment list and details, online payments, notifications, and customer profile management.

+In an additional 4 weeks, a chatbot was integrated with a custom UI, rules, and knowledge base from Stanusch.

-After success of this project, digital transformation in UPC was extended from our one team to 3 more provided by UPC.
+The success of this project led to the expansion of digital transformation within UPC, scaling one team into three additional teams provided by UPC.

-I was <mark>IT Architect</mark>, <mark>Developer</mark> and <mark>Team Leader</mark> in this project.
+I served as the **IT Architect**, **Developer**, and **Team Leader** for this project.

-Technologies & tools:
+**Technologies & Tools:**

 - Google Anthos, **Kubernetes**, **Docker**
 - Kemp Load Balancer
 - Spring Cloud
 - React.js
-- Microservices/Netflix OSS
+- Microservices / Netflix OSS
 - Spring Boot Admin
 - Swagger
 - **RedisDB**, Oracle DB